 Many employers provide a 401(k) match program, profit sharing, tuition reimbursement, life insurance, flexible spending accounts, health insurance, disability insurance, and paid time off.
 These benefits can really add up, and it is important to take them into account when comparing a job offer to your current position.

 Taxes are also key.
 If the new job involves moving to a new state, check the state income tax rate.
-Let's say you live and work in the state that has an effective income tax rate of 5%.
+Let's say you currently live and work in a state with no state income tax.
+The job offer is in a state that has an effective state income tax rate of 5%.
 For a person earning $40,000, that is an additional $2,000 a year in taxes.
 Some areas have a local municipal tax as well.

 Your payroll taxes may change too.
 What if you are going from a wage-earning employee1 to a self-employed contractor2—or vice versa?
 Payroll taxes on workers’ wages include 15.3% for Social Security and Medicare.
 Your company pays half of these payroll taxes.
 As a contractor, however, you are the employee and the employer, which means you’ll have to pay all those taxes.